 Kinda explains it

 Anti-depression nutrition drink

 And many many more.

 Change takes time

-What is clear now is that it can take a year or two for some to find the confidence/resources/support they need in order to make real progress.
+What is clear now is that it can take a year or two for some to find the confidence and/or support they need in order to make real progress.